Sodium lactate

 Sodium lactate is the sodium salt of lactic acid, and has a mild saline taste.
-It is produced by fermentation of a sugar source, such as maize or beets, and then, by neutralizing the resulting lactic acid to create a compound having the formula NaC_{3}H_{5}O_{3}.
+It is produced by fermentation of a sugar source, such as maize (corn) or beets, and then, by neutralizing the resulting lactic acid to create a compound having the formula NaC_{3}H_{5}O_{3}.

 Sodium lactate, in the form of Ringer's lactate solution, is used as a medication, and is included on the World Health Organization's List of Essential Medicines.

 Uses

 Food industry

 As a food additive, sodium lactate has the E number E325 and is naturally a liquid product, but also is available in powder form.
 It acts as a preservative, acidity regulator, and bulking agent.

 Despite the similarity in name, sodium lactate itself is not chemically similar to lactose (milk sugar), so need not be restricted by those with lactose intolerance.

 Cosmetics and personal care products

 Sodium lactate is sometimes used in shampoo products and other similar items such as liquid soaps, as it is an effective humectant and moisturizer.